 The CDNC IDN Table (version 2018) has 17563 Hani/Hanzi characters, all included in CGP Repertoire.

-The dotAsia IDN Table (version 1.1) has 19683 Hani Chartres, all included in CGP Repertoire.
+The dotAsia IDN Table (version 1.1) has 19683 Hani characters, all included in CGP Repertoire.

-Source information and "not part of repertoire" characters
+Source information and "out of repertoire" characters

-With meaning inherent to the symbol, the same logographic system can theoretically be used to represent different languages like Chinese, Japanese and Korean.
-Under the framework of CJK coordination', the Hani characters included in the JGP repertoire or KGP repertoire need to be reviewed as regards the variant relationships to the CGP repertoire, to ""reach a tripartite consensus on the characters and variant mappings.
+To better illustrate the source information of each character in CGP repertoire, the CGP provided the info of whether the character is included in CDNC table, dotAsia table, JGP, KGP and IICore set, as well as its IICore region value.

+Given that the variant mappings are required to respect the implicit definitions for each LGR's native users, and that the integrated LGR will implement the superset, thus the CGP reviewed the J-only and K-only Hani characters as regards their variant mappings to the characters in CGP repertoire, and decided to import the necessary "out-of-repertoire-var" code points into CLGR.

-The JGP repertoire (version 201703, Appendix B) has 6358 Hani/Kanji characters, among which 6212 are overlapped characters in the CGP repertoire.
-CGP would treat the other 144 as Japanese UNIQUE Kanji characters, correspondingly, CGP listed them in the CLGR as "not part of repertoire" characters in the LGR XML document and in Appendix O EXCEL document.
+The JGP repertoire (version 201703, Appendix B) has 6356 Hani/Kanji characters, among which 6212 are overlapped characters in the CGP repertoire.
+For the rest 144 Kanji character, CGP imported some of them into the CLGR as "out-of-repertoire-var" code points as expressed in Section 6.2.2.

 The KGP repertoire (version 201703, Appendix C) has 4758 Hani/Hanja characters, among which 4744 are overlapped with characters in the CGP repertoire.
-Similarly, CGP would import the unique Hanja characters as "not part of repertoire" characters into CLGR under the guidance of IP once KGP finalized KLGP work.
+Similarly, CGP imported the necessary K-only Hanja characters as "out of repertoire-var" code points into CLGR as expressed in Section 6.2.2.

 Figure 8：Source of CGP repertoire

-CGP provides the detailed source information of every character in the repertoire in Appendix A"".
+CGP provides the detailed source information of CGP repertoire in Appendix A, and lists out the source information of "out-of-repertoire-var" code points in Appendix O.

 Attempt to limit the size of the repertoire